braintree/pg_ha_migrations/README.md

 #### Available options

 - `disable_default_migration_methods`: If true, the default implementations of DDL changes in `ActiveRecord::Migration` and the PostgreSQL adapter will be overridden by implementations that raise a `PgHaMigrations::UnsafeMigrationError`.
 Default: `true`
+- `disable_ddl_transactions`: If true, migrations will not run in a DDL transaction, helping to avoid situations where locks are acquired on many objects at once.
+Default: `true`

 ### Rake Tasks